zylo/shortline/README.md

 ## Code Submission

 1. Create a private repository on your github account.
-2. Invite github users jtcarder, foxtrottwist & mecrowell as collaborators in the settings of your private repo.
+2. Invite github users jtcarder, foxtrottwist & wolsieferm as collaborators in the settings of your private repo.
 3. Push commits to your code challenge branch of your private repo.
 4. Open a pull request in your private repo comparing your code challenge branch against `master`